Cardiff and Vale of Glamorgan

 In 2021, Welsh Government announced its plan to make the circular economy in Wales a reality in the Beyond Recycling strategy.
 But what exactly is the circular economy, what are the benefits and enablers, and what are the challenges we might face when moving to this way of working?
 Read more.

-RIC Hub Commissions
+RIC Hub Commissioned Reports

-Social Prescribing Evaluation Framework
+Social Prescribing

 Health Technology Centre Report